FarronF/limerick-council-meetings/meetings/2018/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd May 2018.md

 commence.

-The Motion was seconded by Councillor Galvin.---
+The Motion was seconded by Councillor Galvin.
+---
 8

 REPLY: